brycewray/hugo-site/content/posts/2020/02/mixed-nuts-february-2020.md

 One thing I did *not* expect to occur when I made [this site's repository](https://github.com/brycewray/eleventy_bundler) [public](/posts/2019/12/code-comfort-eleventy-webpack) was that it would get GitHub stars.
 At this writing, the quantity is still in the single digits but, hey, man, it's actual *Github stars*.
 We Are Not Worthy.

-*For those reviewers out there who believe you can't do long-form writing in [iA Writer](https://ia.net/writer) because it requires you to rename individual chapters' files when you want to move around scenes&nbsp;.&nbsp;.&nbsp;.* **Really**?
+*For those reviewers out there who believe you can't do long-form writing in [iA Writer](https://ia.net/writer) because it requires you to rename individual chapters’ files when you want to move around scenes&nbsp;.&nbsp;.&nbsp;.* **Really**?

 I long in vain for a return to the days when athletes *did not* engage in elaborate celebrations after every frigging accomplishment during a game[^Volleyball].
 Celebrate when you win, folks---maybe (*i.e.*, if the win doesn't simply advance you to a .350 record).